-Barcode Image Data Merge in IndesignThis tutorial shows how to import mass created barcodes into Adobe Indesign.
-We'll be using Data Merge to load barcode images that were created with our batch barcode generator, Softmatic BarcodeFactory.
-Typical scenarios are barcodes in pricelists, catalogs, mailings etc.
+Barcode Image Data Merge in InDesignThis tutorial shows how to import mass created barcodes into Adobe InDesign.
+We'll be using Data Merge to load barcode images that were created with our bulk barcode generator, Softmatic BarcodeFactory.
+Typical scenarios are barcodes for label printing, in pricelists, catalogs, mailings etc.

 All images below can be enlarged by clicking on them.

 Creating serial barcodesTo start, we will use BarcodeFactory to create a series of Code 128 barcodes.
 Here are the settings used for this tutorial:

 Make sure to tick the option "Write full paths to filenames.txt" in the output settings.
 InDesign will later use this file as source for the data merge.

 This creates a bunch of EPS barcodes plus the filenames.txt file:

 InDesign uses the first line of a data source as the field name.
 To indicate that the contents of the data source is not just text but instead points to an image file, the field name has to begin with the AT sign (@).